2020ai/Tweet_Detective/README.md

 Firstly, `create_bag_of_words` method vectorizes the tweets using bag of words methods from CountVectorizer in sklearn.feature_extraction.text.

 Then, `topic_modeling` method gets all the tweets and returns the topics and the highest probability of words per topic using LatentDirichletAllocatio from sklearn.decomposition.
+For simpilicity, we set the number of topics to 4 categories.
+Later on we will improve the topic modeling by tuning the number of topics using elbow method.

 Lastly, `plot_topic_count` creates a count plot for topics.

 ### 1.6.
 Wordcloud

+A word cloud is a novelty visual representation of text data, typically used to depict keyword metadata on websites, or to visualize free form text.
+Tags are usually single words, and the importance of each tag is shown with font size or color.

 `plot_topic_wordcloud` plots the WordCloud for each topic.